 Hello, and welcome once again to the Dental Marketing Mastery series.
 This podcast is brought to you by DentalWebContent.com and New Patients Incorporated.
 I’m Howie Horrocks, the Founder of New Patients Incorporated, along with me once again, as my friend and partner and the President of New Patients Incorporated, Mark Dilatush.

 Howie: Hello, everybody.
 Welcome to our second podcast of the New Year.
 I’ve got my good buddy Mark Dilatush on the other end of the line.
 How you doing?
 Mark?

 Mark: Good.
 Hey, let me ask you a question.
 As we get you said, this is our first of the new year and this is the second or

 Mark: Are we going to go through all the way to 52.
 Right.
 Now, Hi, everybody, this is our 52nd podcast.

 Howie: You’ll never hear another word about it.
 On the next one,

 Howie: Anyway, I thought we might want to look at is the subject of dental video and how dentists can make use of it.
 In his or her dental practice and all the various forms and shapes that the video might take.
 What do you think?
 I think that’s a good topic.

 Mark: Yeah, I think it’s an awesome topic.
 I think it’s a I think it’s actually an underused media type.
 I really do, I mean, it’s there.
 There are several different kinds of dental video you want to let’s do this.
 Let’s just identify the different kinds.

 Howie: On your homepage of your website.

 Mark: Yeah, there you go.
-That’s a that’s, that’s a great, so let’s let’s go through the homepage, website video.
-And what should the content of that be?
-Should that be a? a blood bloody implant surgical site? video
+That’s a that’s, that’s a great, so let’s let’s go through the homepage, website dental video.
+What makes a good video and what should the content of that be?
+Should that be a blood bloody implant surgical site video